Michigan’s Little Bavaria

 The idea of founding Frankenmuth was first fostered due to a German missionary named Frederick Wyneken working in the states of Indiana, Ohio, and Michigan.
 In 1840, he wrote an appeal to all the Lutherans in Germany for help, telling them of the hardships of the German pioneers in his region and of their lack of pastors, churches, and schools.

 This appeal struck the heart of Wilhelm Loehe, pastor of the country church in Neuendettelsau, Mittelfranken, Kingdom of Bavaria.
 Loehe was a popular and influential preacher in his time because of his strict adherence to church doctrines at a time when rationalism was more commonly preached.
 He organized a mission society, still operating today, and began training teachers and pastors for work in the United States.
-His idea, formulated in 1844, was an experiment to send a mission congregation with a dual purpose: to give spiritual comfort to the German pioneers in the Midwest, specifically the Saginaw Valley, and to show the native Indians in the area “Wie gut und schön es ist Jesus zu sehen” (how good and wonderful it is to see Jesus).
+His idea, formulated in 1844, was an experiment to send a mission congregation with a dual purpose: to give spiritual comfort to the German pioneers in the Midwest, specifically the Saginaw Valley, and to show the native Indians in the area “Wie gut und schön es ist bei Jesu zu sein” (How wonderful it is to live with Jesus).

 The colonists had meetings during the 1844-45 winter to discuss the founding of their colony and to set down their congregation’s constitution.
 It defined the colonists’ responsibilities to each other and the church, and it outlined the colony’s government.
-Frankenmuth was to be an exclusively German-Lutheran community, and the colonists pledged to remain loyal to Germany and faithful to the German language.
+Frankenmuth was to be an exclusively Bavarian (German)-Lutheran community, and the colonists pledged to remain loyal to Bavaria and faithful to the German language.

 The emigrants departed from Nuernberg on April 5, 1845 and traveled by foot, wagons, and trains to Bremerhafen, where they bought the provisions for their voyage.
 On April 20 they boarded the CAROLINE, where four engaged couples in the party were married, since they hadn’t been able to satisfy the strict German marriage law requirements.
 The trip began with a bad start, as the drunken captain steered the ship into a sand bank of the Weser River.
 Because of winds and storms, they had to sail around Scotland instead of through the English Channel.

 Their journey across the Atlantic encountered violent storms, seasickness, a nightmare collision with an English trawler, and undesirable winds which drove the ship north into icebergs and dense fog for three days.
 The ship was damp and overcrowded, and their food became stale.
-Toward the end of the journey almost everyone in the group contracted smallpox, and a child in the party died from it.
+Toward the end of the journey almost everyone in the group became ill, and a two year old in the party died from smallpox.
 They reached New York Harbor on June 8, after 50 days of sailing.

 A few of the colonists walked to the future settlement region to examine the land.
 They selected a slightly hilly area which reminded them of the native Mittelfranken and built a rough shelter there.
 On August 18, almost four months after they had left Bremerhafen, the 15 colonists packed their belongings in an oxcart and walked about 12 miles through forest, thickets, and swamps to Frankenmuth.

-They purchased 680 acres of Indian Reservation land from the federal government for $1,700.00.
+They purchased 680 acres of Chippewa Indian Reservation land from the -federal government for $1,700.00.
 The colonists were often weakened with malaria while working at clearing the forest.
 A combination church-school-parsonage log cabin, built in the center of the land tract, was completed before Christmas day.
-The church was named St. Lorenz, after their mother churches in Neuendettelsau and Rosstal.
+The church was named St. Lorenz, after the mother church in Rosstal.
 The settlement, however wasn’t developed exactly according to Loehe’s original plan.

 Pastors Loehe and Craemer wanted everyone to build their homes together near the church, so that the group would remain intact and organized in the manner of German villages.
 The colonists disagreed, and all decided to live on their own 120 acre farms which they would clear.

 In 1846 a second group of about 90 emigrants journeyed to Frankenmuth.
 Loehe complained about the large number, because he felt that many didn’t have the missionary cause at heart.
+Many were looking for a better life and opportunities due to the poverty and restrictive laws in Bavaria.
 Many of these people came from the Altmuehl region of Bavaria (20 were from the city of Rosstal).
 After seven weeks of stormy sailing, they reached New York Harbor.
 Two and a half weeks later they reached Frankenmuth, traveling the same route as the 1845 group.
 This second group had a more difficult time traveling through U.S. cities, since none of them spoke any English.
 Upon reaching the Frankenmuth clearing, they were deeply disappointed.
-One settler wrote home, “The most miserable village in Germany has palaces by comparison.”
+One settler wrote home, “The most miserable village in Bavaria has palaces by comparison.”

 These colonists also bought land and began to clear the trees and build homes.
 Many of them would lead in the development of St. Lorenz Church and especially the business community of Frankenmuth.
 A log church was completed by December 26, 1846.
 The town developed about a mile east of the church and initial settlement in 1847, where a dam and mill were built on the Cass River.